dhanalakshmikeerthi/Faculty---leave---management---system/README.md

 # Faculty Leave Management System
 This project is developed as part of AMSD.
+The repository contains the **complete frontend implementation** of the Faculty Leave Management System.
+Each module is implemented using **HTML, CSS, and JavaScript** and can be integrated with backend APIs.

 ## Modules Implemented (Frontend)
 - User & Authentication Module